Autodesk InfoWater Pro Features | 2025 Features | Autodesk

 InfoWater Pro API with Python Scripting

-InfoWater Pro is now installed with Python scripting support to directly interrogate and extract InfoWater Pro results.
-This allows modellers to leverage custom scripting and analyses with Python notebooks inside of ArcGIS Pro or other development environments. (video: 2 mins)
+InfoWater Pro now installs with Python scripting support to directly interrogate and extract InfoWater Pro results.
+This allows modelers to leverage custom scripting and analyses with Python notebooks inside of ArcGIS Pro or other development environments. (video: 2 min.)

 NEW